 We set our agenda when our formation was discussed in 2011.
-Renowned designers, museum managers, entrepreneurs, gallery owners and collectors accepted the invitation extended by the Rat für Formgebung/German Design Council to discuss ideas and different viewpoints for a future Deutsches Design Museum.
+Renowned designers, museum managers, entrepreneurs, gallery owners and collectors accepted the invitation extended by the Rat für Formgebung/German Design Council to discuss ideas and different viewpoints for a future German Design Museum Foundation.
 The range of opinions has remained wide and varied to the present day - from the virtual museum right up to building a museum that exhibits collections and temporary exhibitions.

 Designers and staff from our foundation deliver talks at congresses and symposia at regular intervals about the areas of focus of our funding programmes.
 We get involved in discussions about ways of ´making art and culture more accessible, for instance, at the "Children to Olympus Congress" organised by the Cultural Foundation of the Länder (the German Federal States).